nalgeon/sqlean/docs/unicode.md

-# sqlite3-unicode: Unicode string functions
+# unicode: Unicode string functions

 This extension implements true UNICODE functionality for SQLite in regards of case-insensitive comparison of unicode data and SQLite.
 It uses UNICODE mapping tables to provide the following to SQLite: